 First Sergeant (1stSgt) and Master Sergeant (MSgt)

 Although they share the same pay grade (E-8), they have different roles and responsibilities.
-The First Sergeant has a command advisory responsibility while the Master Sergeants has more technical responsibilities.
+The first sergeant has a command advisory responsibility while the master sergeant has more technical responsibilities.

-The Marine Corps First Sergeant is the principal enlisted advisor to the unit commander.
-The 1stSgt's primary and foremost requisite is outstanding leadership, combined with an exceptionally high degree of professional competence and the ability to act independently as the principal enlisted assistant to the commander in all administrative, technical, and tactical requirements of the organization.
+The first sergeant is the principal enlisted adviser to the unit commander.
+The 1stSgt's primary and foremost requisite is outstanding leadership, combined with an exceptionally high degree of professional competence and the ability to act independently as the principal enlisted assistant to the commander in all administrative, technical and tactical requirements of the organization.